LogicLogic in Rocq

 Qed.

-as a good example showing the different strengths of booleans and
+it serves as a good example showing the different strengths of

-to cross back and forth between the boolean and propositional worlds
+Being able to cross back and forth between the boolean and

 Exercise: 2 stars, standard (logical_connectives)